 There are quite a few reasons why a garage door will get stuck.
 Some are maintenance-related while others are weather-related.
 Some of them are simple to fix; like moving whatever is blocking the sensor beam, or disengaging the manual lock.
 Some, however, will require the attention of professional garage door repair technicians like those from A Better Garage Door.

-During our more than 19 years in the business here in Erie and Westminster, and all over Colorado, we’ve seen every kind of problem that can befall an overhead garage door and know the right way to go about fixing them all.
+During our more than 19 years in the business here in Commerce City and Westminster, and all over Colorado, we’ve seen every kind of problem that can befall an overhead garage door and know the right way to go about fixing them all.
 If your garage door is sticking and you’re not sure why, don’t take any chances with your health and safety, call A Better Garage Door on (303) 920-2267.
 We’ll get someone there ASAP to inspect the door, diagnose the problem and set things right so that you can go back to other things, like relaxing after a hard day’s work.